 While that number won’t give you all the answers, it’s an important clue.
-And by using the right thermometer and following a few important tips, it can be easy, too.
+And by using the right pet thermometer and following a few important tips, it can be easy, too.
 So here’s a helpful guide to monitoring your dog’s temperature, with some advice from a veterinary expert and our top picks for at-home dog thermometers.

 Our List: Top Dog Thermometers

-All featured products are chosen at the discretion of the Vetstreet editorial team and do not reflect a direct endorsement by the author.
+All featured products are chosen at the discretion of the author.
 However, Vetstreet may make a small affiliate commission if you click through and make a purchase.

-5 Best Dog Thermometers
+6 Best Dog Thermometers

-Best Overall Dog Thermometer
+Best Overall Thermometer for Dogs

 Highlights

-• Reads temperature quickly, in just 10 seconds
+• Reads temperature quickly, in just 20 seconds

 • Available at an affordable price